dwfait/lazy-time-reporting/README.md

 __Recorded Time:__ Alloted time in the past

 ## Contributing
-__Don't feel quite lazy enough yet?__ Lend a hand in implementing the TOOD's, or be lazy smart and come up with a new feature to save you tedious minutes and braing power recording your time.
+__Don't feel quite lazy enough yet?__ Lend a hand in implementing the TODOs, or be lazy smart and come up with a new feature to save you tedious minutes and braing power recording your time.

 ### TODO: